rcastellsg/rcastellsg.github.io/contact/index.md

 1. You will have to enter through Genentech Hall from the Koret Quad side (Red arrow on the map below).
 2. Sign in at security for a meeting with Dr. Willow Coyote-Maestas (Office - Byers Hall 403B).
 3. Take the elevator or staircase to the 4th floor.
-4. Walk east down the hall.
-The floor color will change to grey as you are now in Byers Hall.
-Turn around and walk back towards Genentech Hall.
+4. Turn left at the top of the stairs or left coming out of the elevator and Walk east down the hall.
+The floor color will change to grey as enter in Byers Hall, continue going forward.
 5. You will encounter an intersection.
 Make a right (south) and head towards the 402-404 area.
 6. You should find a break room.
 Willow's office is  straight ahead.
 The Coyote-Maestas lab is on the right.